 Today, Dr. Nathan participates in the University of California at Irvine (UCI) plastic surgery fellowship program, where he has been appointed as an Assistant Clinical Professor of Plastic Surgery.
-His involvement includes teaching residents and fellows procedures involving surgery of the hand, as well as clinical Office practice.
+His involvement includes teaching residents and fellows hand surgery procedures, as well as clinical office practice.

 We invite you to view Dr. Nathan’s Curriculum Vitae.

 Dr. Kourosh M. Kolahi

 Dr. Kolahi is an honors graduate of the University of California, Berkeley, who studied for his Doctorate of Medicine at the University of Buffalo and has successfully passed his American Board of Orthopedic Surgery certification examination.
 Dr. Kolahi obtained additional specialized hand and upper extremity training at the University of New Mexico.
 He completed his orthopedic surgery residency at the University of California, San Francisco (UCSF) Fresno, where he received a Resident Scholar Award, as well as the “Resident of The Year Award” twice!